 As a small business owner, it’s natural to feel attached and accountable to every action in your business, but what happens when your business takes over your waking hours?
 What happens when you’re not able to enjoy a few days away with the ones you love?

-According to a survey by Travel Leaders Group, 62% of Americans make a point of checking in with work while they’re on vacation.
+Most Americans make a point of checking in with work while they’re on vacation.
 An ADT survey of small business owners revealed that 55% of SBOs never travel without their phone so they can keep tabs on their business even while on holiday.

 While you may appear to be fully dedicated to your business, you’ll likely suffer from stress and burnout.
 In the landmark, oft-cited Framingham Heart Study, which serves as the gold standard of long-term health studies for observing 20+ years of data as it relates to heart disease, it was revealed that men who didn’t take a holiday for several years were 30% more likely to have a heart attack than those who took at least one week’s vacation a year.
 The results for women were even more dramatic—women who took a vacation only once every six years or less were almost eight times more likely to suffer from heart disease or have a heart attack than women who went on a holiday at least twice a year.